A Census of NUV M-Dwarf Flares Using Archival GALEX Data and the gPhoton2 Pipeline: Acknowledgements

 \section{Acknowledgements}

 We thank Chase Million, Michael St. Clair, and Scott W. Fleming and the rest of the \gphoton{} team for their kind help and prompt responses to our queries.
 We thank the ESA XMM-Newton helpdesk for their assistance.
 We thank Paul Rimmer for his input on atmospheric attenuation and prebiotic chemistry.
+We thank Sukrit Ranjan, Kevin France, and Pat Behr for pointing out observational biases in our analysis, with special thanks to Sukrit Ranjan for his valuable insights.

 S.B.A is grateful for support from the Willner family foundation, Israel Science Foundation, Israel Ministry of Science, Minerva and the Azrieli Foundation.

 \facilities{GALEX, XMM, MAST}

 \software{gPhoton2 v3.0.0a0 \citep{million_gphoton_2016,st_clair_gphoton2_2022}, Photutils v1.6.0 \citep{bradley_astropyphotutils_2022}, Astropy v5.2 \citep{the_astropy_collaboration_astropy_2013, the_astropy_collaboration_astropy_2018, the_astropy_collaboration_astropy_2022}, emcee v3.1.3 \citep{foreman-mackey_emcee_2013}, celerite v0.4.2 \citep{foreman-mackey_fast_2017}, brokenaxes v0.5.0 }